opendr-eu/opendr/docs/reference/rosbridge.md

 ROSBridge.to_ros_pose(self,
                           ros_pose)
 ```
-Converts an OpenDR pose into a ROS pose
+Converts an OpenDR pose into a ROS pose.

 Parameters:

 - **message**: *engine.target.Pose*